Biencredible/Design-Patterns/Structural Design Patterns/Flyweight/Flyweight.md

 multiple objects.
 The same flyweight object can be used in many different contexts.
 The state stored inside a flywiehgt is called *intrinsic*.
 The state passed to the flyweight's methods is called *extrinsic*.
+* **Context**: contains the extrinsic state, unique across all original objects.
+When a context is paired with one of the flyweight objects, it represents the full state of the original object.
+* Usually, the behavior of the original object remains in the flyweight class.
+In this case, whoever calls a flyweight's method must also pass appropriate bits of the extrinsic state into the method's parameters.
+On the other hand, the behavior can be moved to the context class, which would use the context class, which would use the linked flyweight merely as a data object.
+* **Client** clalculates or stores the extrinsic state of flyweights.
+From the client's perspective, a flyweight is a template object which can be configured at runtime by passong some contextual data into parameters of its methods.
+* **Flyweight Factory**: manages a pool of existing flyweights.
+With the factory, clients don't create flyweights directly.
+Instead the call the factory, passong it bits of the intrinsic state of the desired flyweight.
+The factory looks over previously created flyweights and either returns an existing one that matches search criteria or creates a new one if nothing is found.

 # Pros & Cons